 When the exam begins, candidates see a black screen that says, "Waiting for examiner to present."
 Select a case using the case selection list on the left (under the timer), then select the first image (top center) by clicking on the thumbnail.
-The candidate will see only what is in the image box, not the thumbnails or the case description.
+The candidate will see only what is in the image box; they will not see the thumbnails, case description, or scoring section.